Alien: Covenant: Post-production

 Pietro Scalia, the editor of the film, spoke of the structural difficulty of integrating the two story lines in the final editing of the film and how the need to keep momentum was important.
 He did this by not repeatedly jumping between scenes which he said made parts of the film "belaboured and tedious", as well as combining certain scenes and eliminating others.
 Another issue highlighted was the reveal of David as;

-"Once the Covenant Story merges with the Prometheus storyline finding the proper structural order of the scenes proofed[sic] to be difficult because of the distinctive dynamics of the two story lines in addition to the separation of the two locations of the action.
+"Once the Covenant Story merges with the Prometheus storyline finding the proper structural order of the scenes proved to be difficult because of the distinctive dynamics of the two story lines in addition to the separation of the two locations of the action.
 In one sense the action, the tension and unfolding drama going from one group to the other had to be balanced and spaced properly as not to loose[sic] the connective tissue of the film."

 Scott said the first cut of the film was two hours and 23 minutes long, which was eventually edited down to 2 hours and 3 minutes for the released version.
 Scott used test screenings to decide what to cut.